-Jane Solose, Associate Professor of Piano
+Jane Solose, Professor of Piano

+Dr. Solose is Professor of Piano and Keyboard Coordinator of Chamber Music at the Conservatory of Music and Dance, University of Missouri-Kansas City, and served as Chair of the Keyboard Division for more than four years.
+She teaches undergraduate and graduate students as well as piano literature classes.
 Students of Dr. Solose have received high honors and awards in competitions and pursue academic and performing careers.
 Many of her former students currently hold teaching positions at universities and colleges worldwide.